RITIK-coder-1/Basic-Frontend-Websites/JAVASCRIPT/Quiz-App/README.md

 - Allows users to select answers and highlights correct/incorrect choices.
 - Displays the current score and question number.
 - Provides a final score at the end of the quiz.
+- You can restart the quiz once it is finished.

 ## Getting Started